MohistMC/MohistWiki/tutorials/bungeecord.md

 ### How to use Bungeecord with Mohist ?

-⚠️ **Disclaimer : You need to use Lightfall for 1.13+ forge servers, but remember that Lightfall is still in BETA and will likely don't work with every mods.**
+⚠️ **Disclaimer : You need to use Lightfall for 1.13+ forge servers, but remember that Lightfall is still in BETA and will likely not work with every mod.**

 Recommended proxy softwares for Mohist:

 - [Waterfall](https://papermc.io/downloads#Waterfall) (for Mohist 1.12.2)
 - [Lightfall](https://github.com/MohistMC/lightfall) (for Mohist 1.16.5)

-* GeyserMC can't work with Mohist since Minecraft Windows 10 edition can't use forge and mods.
+* GeyserMC can't work with Mohist if client side mods are used, since Minecraft Windows 10 edition can't use forge and mods.

-To use **Waterfall** and **Lightfall**:
+How to use **Waterfall** and **Lightfall**:

 * In your Mohist server folder, after you have already ran it at least once, change these configs: